 New Position: If a position is new to your department or its description does not currently exist at the University, request a new position.

 New Position Step Action Responsible Party If a job requisition template already exists, the PDQ will not be required and the HM will be contacted by an ES to begin the posting process.
 1 Complete a Position Review and Request (PDF, 1.44MB) form and route it for approval signatures.
-HM or Department Designee 2 Forward the completed PRR to the Compensation Manager in the Office of Human Resources (OHR.)
+HM or Department Designee 2 Forward the completed PRR to the Compensation Analyst in the Office of Human Resources (OHR.)
 HM or Department Designee 3 Contact the HM to guide him/her through the completion of a Position Description Questionnaire (PDQ.)
-Compensation Manager 4 Create a job requisition template.
-Compensation Manager
+Compensation Analyst 4 Create a job requisition template.
+Compensation Analyst

 Replacement Position: If the position already exists in your department and is a replacement for a former employee, request a replacement.

 Replacement Position Step Action Responsible Party 1 Complete a Position Review and Request (PDF, 1.44MB) form and route it for approval signatures.
 HM or Department Designee 2 Forward the completed PRR to the Compensation Analyst in the Office of Human Resources (OHR.)
 HM or Department Designee 3 Contact the HM to guide him/her through the completion of a Recruiting Plan and Job Requisition.
 ES

 - Complete a Recruiting Plan with an ES to identify and review your recruiting strategy, plus any other details relevant to the job posting.